aanghelidi/blog/content/_index.md

 # Welcome to my blog

+Hello I'm Alain.

-I'm Alain Anghelidi, a Aerospace engineer currently working as a machine learning engineer in the Aerospace industry.
+I currently work as a Machine Learning engineer in the aerospace industry.
 My goal is to build robust and efficient machine learning systems into production.

 I like to apply engineering best practices (especially testing) and I am always eager to learn new subjects.